ppacher/system-deploy/README.md

 `system-deploy` itself is licensed under a BSD 3-clause license.
 See [LICENSE](LICENSE) for more information.

-Note that the binary distributed via the release page is licensed under GPL-3 because the `EditFile` action is compiled against a GPL-3 licensed library.
+Note that the bineries distributed via the release page are licensed under GPL-3 because the `EditFile` action is compiled against a GPL-3 licensed library.